ibm-cloud-docs/openshift/faqs.md

 {: faq}

 You can create only standard OpenShift clusters.
 If you want to test out the capabilities of Kubernetes, [create a free Kubernetes cluster](/docs/containers?topic=containers-clusters#clusters_free) and [deploy some apps](/docs/containers?topic=containers-app).
 Then, re-deploy the apps you try out in the Kubernetes cluster to your [OpenShift cluster](/docs/containers?topic=containers-openshift_tutorial#openshift_deploy_app).

+## Can I convert my beta OpenShift cluster to a GA cluster?
+{: #openshift_beta_convert}
+{: faq}

+The {{site.data.keyword.openshiftlong}} **beta** is available as an extension of {{site.data.keyword.containerlong_notm}} to test out OpenShift clusters.
+Not all the features of {{site.data.keyword.containerlong_notm}} are available during the beta.
+Also, any OpenShift beta clusters that you create remain for only 30 days after the beta ends and Red Hat OpenShift on IBM Cloud becomes generally available.
+{: preview}

+When Red Hat OpenShift on IBM Cloud becomes generally available (GA), you can create a GA cluster and then re-deploy any apps that you use in the beta clusters before the beta clusters are removed.
+For an example of getting all the configuration files from a project, see the [OpenShift docs](https://docs.openshift.com/dedicated/admin_guide/assembly_backing-up-restoring-project-application.html).

 ## Which Kubernetes versions does the OpenShift service support?
 {: #supported_kube_versions}